majeinfo/chaingun/README.md

 	The --repository-dir option gives the location of the results (default is ".")

 	--verbose is optional
+	--injectors injector1:port1,injector2:port2,... gives the list of already started injectors.
+In that case, the Web Interface will try to automatically add these injectors and connect to them.
+This is handy for batch mode.

 	Then open your browser and manage your Players !